hapramp/go.read/src/pages/blog/2019-11-28-introducing-gosocial.md

 ## GoSocial - Where Creativity Matters

 The GoSocial App has divisions for each creative skill.
 These divisions come under the ‘Go’ flagship of GoSocial.
 GoDesign, GoPhotography, GoTravel, and GoArt are the prominent sections among many to come.
-The GoSocial team and experts create and update Challenges, contests, and resources in each section every week.
+The GoSocial team and experts create and update challenges, contests, and resources in each section every week.

 To bring these challenges on the App, GoSocial taps into the heads of professional creators.
 We engage photographers, designers, writers, and artists, to bring you the smartest takes on topics that matter.
 So whatever your interest is, you can always find fresh thinking and unique perspectives.